jasmith79/decorators-js/README.md

   Runs the passed-in function in a [Web worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API).
 Note that Workers take basically one argument in a message, so although `parallelize` will gather the arguments into an array for you if you wish to your function to handle multiple arguments the function needs to expect an array/object.
-Note also that the function is string-serialized, meaning no `liftA` unfortunately.
+Note also that the function is string-serialized, meaning no `bindA` unfortunately.